cloudflare/cloudflare-docs/content/version-management/reference/available-configurations.md

 ---
-title: Available settings
+title: Available configurations
 pcx_content_type: reference
 weight: 2
 ---

-# Available settings
+# Available configurations

-When you use Version Management, you can edit various configuration settings, such as [WAF custom rules](/waf/custom-rules/) and [Cache settings](/cache/).
+When you use Version Management, you can edit various configurations, such as [WAF custom rules](/waf/custom-rules/) and [Cache](/cache/).

 Generally, you are allowed to edit all zone-level configurations except for the following: